fdileta/gitlab-dbt-project/extract/clari/src/README.md

 ### API process
+The Clari API per [docs](https://developer.clari.com/default/documentation/external_spec) has two forecast API endpoints.

-There are two forecast API endpoints, [Clari Docs](https://developer.clari.com/default/documentation/external_spec), and two DAG's that call each endpoint (described in more detail below in 'DAG' section.
+Correspondingly, there are two DAG's that call each endpoint (described in more detail below in 'DAG' section.

 Both endpoints return a  final JSON object that is uploaded to Snowflake.

-#### Current week forecast
+#### Current week forecast endpoint
+The `/forecast/{forecastId}` endpoint accepts a `timePeriod` parameter which is the quarter in which to return data.

-The `/forecast/{forecastId}` endpoint only returns the latest week of each quarter.
-Called by the 'Daily' DAG.
+Regardless of which quarter is requested, the endpoint only returns the latest week available for that quarter.

+The 'Daily' DAG uses this endpoint.

-#### Historical forecast
+#### Historical forecast endpoint
 To get 'historical' data, 3 endpoints need to be called
 1. export endpoint: start the `net_arr` export
+    - Like the previous endpoint, this one takes in a quarter parameter
 2. job status endpoint: poll until the job is 'DONE'
 3. results endpoint: returns the report as a JSON object

+This endpoint is different from the previous one because it returns every week of the quarter, not just the latest week.

 Called by the 'Quarterly' DAG.

-## DAG
+## DAG's

 ### Backfills
-Backfills are strongly discouraged/prohibited.
+Backfills are strongly **discouraged/prohibited**.

 The Clari API forecast endpoint is NOT idempotent, that is, there is no guarantee that calling the endpoint with the same parameters will generate the same result.